AxisCommunications/acap-runtime/README.md

 The ACAP runtime service provides the following APIs:

 - Inference API - An implementation of [Tensorflow Serving][tensorflow].
+There are usage examples available for the Inference API written in [Python][minimal-ml-inference] and [C++][object-detector-cpp].
-- Parameter API - Provides gRPC read access to the parameters of an Axis device that otherwise would be read out via [VAPIX][vapix].
-There are usage examples available for the parameter API in [Python][parameter-api-python] and [C++][paramter-api-cpp].
+- Parameter API - Provides gRPC read access to the parameters of an Axis device.
+  There are usage examples available for the Parameter API written in [Python][parameter-api-python] and [C++][paramter-api-cpp].

 ## Installation and usage